 Key features:

-GLPI is an ITSM software suite with advanced tools for inventory, asset, and mobile device management.
-Since it’s open-source, IT teams get a free CMDB, be prepared for a bit of DIY work though.
-Setting up and managing GLPI requires some technical know-how, but if you're up for the challenge, it will prevent an IT team from breaking the bank.
+GLPI is an open-source ITSM suite with advanced tools for inventory, asset, and mobile device management.
+Since it’s open-source, your IT team gets a free CMDB, if you're okay with a little DIY.
+Setting up and managing GLPI requires technical know-how, but if you have the in-house skills, it’ll keep you from breaking the bank.

 Key features: